-Adam Tobey, Program Director
+Rev. Adam Tobey, Program Director, Lead Instructor

 Rev. Catherine Tobey, Managing Director

-Zach Scott, Assistant Instructor
+Zach Scott, Lead Instructor

 AGO works with colleges and seminaries across the country to recruit trail instructors interested in mentoring students, learning skills in pastoral care and ministry leadership, and growing in their own spiritual and professional development.
 If you're interested in joining our team for a summer, contact us.